-But using the STAR method in an interview can help you create an answer on the spot that not only answers the question but also helps the hiring manager see why they should hire you.
-This guide will help you understand how to use the STAR method to answer behavioral-based interview questions:
+Almost is the critical word here.
+Using the STAR method for interviews can help you create a response that not only answers the question but also helps the hiring manager see why they should hire you.

 What Is the STAR Method?

 “The STAR method is a technique that can be used to respond to interview questions that might be described as behavioral, situational, or competency-focused,” says Amira Hernandez, assistant director of career services at Oxford College of Emory University.

 Uncover the tips and tricks for interview success in this free course from Bryan Cave Leighton Paisner.
 You'll learn how to ace a video interview, the online skills assessment, and more.

 Skills you’ll build: Video interviewing, public speaking, organization, time management

 STAR stands for Situation, Task, Action, Result.
 The acronym helps you remember the critical elements you should include when answering a behavioral-based interview question.

 Here’s how it works.
 When you hear a behavioral-based interview question, remember STAR to include each of these elements as part of your response:

 Task: Discuss your responsibilities or what you needed to accomplish